Chad Johnson: Soccer career

-Due to the 2011 NFL Lockout, on March 16, 2011, Ochocinco announced he would have a four-day trial for Sporting Kansas City of Major League Soccer.
-Ochocinco was a soccer player in his youth and has stated he is an avid fan of the sport.
+Due to the 2011 NFL Lockout, on March 16, 2011, Johnson announced he would have a four-day trial for Sporting Kansas City of Major League Soccer.
+Johnson was a soccer player in his youth and has stated he is an avid fan of the sport.
 His trial began on March 23, 2011.
 On March 25, he was asked to play in a reserve game.
 On March 29, he was not offered a contract by the team but was offered the chance to train with the reserve side to stay in shape.

 In 2018, Johnson returned to soccer, signing for then-National Premier Soccer League side Boca Raton FC in October after a period of training.
 He made his debut for the club, playing as a forward, in a 1–0 win over Himmarshee FC.
 He scored his first goal for the club on October 20, 2018, netting a penalty in a 2–0 win over FC Boca Predators.

 On March 12, 2019, Johnson re-signed with Boca Raton FC for the 2019 Spring UPSL season after the team joined the United Premier Soccer League.
 On May 24, 2019, Johnson scored both goals in a 2–1 regular season win over the Palm Beach Breakers.
 Boca Raton FC would go on to win the South Florida Championship of the UPSL.

 Johnson was an analyst for Fox Sports during the 2022 FIFA World Cup.

-In 2023, he took part in The Soccer Tournament, playing for Nati SC.
+In 2023, he took part in The Soccer Tournament, playing for Nati SC, a team mostly composed of former FC Cincinnati players.

 Other pursuits

-Ochocinco was featured in a national pistachio commercial in winter 2010 and spring 2011.

-He was featured in the R&B singer Monica's video "Everything to Me".

-Chad Ochocinco voiced himself and his likeness was featured on an episode of Squidbillies, titled "Lean Green Touchdown Makifying Machine" (Season 5, Episode 9).

-He appears on the cover of EA's 2006 video game NFL Street 3.
-He is the main adversary in the game, and narrates the tutorials with Clinton Portis and Byron Leftwich.

-Ochocinco appeared naked, outside of a strategically placed football, in PETA's "Ink Not Mink" ad campaign, which encourages people to choose tattoos over wearing animal fur.
-Johnson appeared with his mother Paula on the WeTV reality show "Marriage Bootcamp Reality Stars: Family Edition."
-The show, which premiered April 28, 2017, deals with unconventional therapy.

-On May 3, 2021, Johnson was added to the undercard for the Floyd Mayweather Jr. vs. Logan Paul fight card in a fight against Brian Maxwell.
-The fight completed the four two-minute rounds for which it was scheduled.
-Since the fight was an exhibition fight and neither fighter was knocked out and no score card was kept, no winner was declared.